-This course can help increase your self-confidence, interpersonal skills, emotional intelligence, and personal effectiveness in a wide variety of social settings-both academic and professional.
-Using scenarios that encourage creative problem solving, collaboration, imaginative movement, radical acceptance, and deep play, this course teaches adaptable communication skills This course is appropriate for students in any discipline or major.
+This course can help you learn how to increase your self-confidence, interpersonal skills, emotional intelligence, and personal effectiveness in a wide variety of social settings-both academic and professional.
+Using scenarios that encourage creative problem solving, collaboration, imaginative movement, radical acceptance, and deep play, this course can help you be more effective in whatever it is you want to do.
+This course is appropriate for students in any discipline or major.